 This article in not intended to serve as a definitive answer to the question of how or when to fuse PLC inputs.
 It is intended to raise questions during the design engineering phase to ensure a safe installation that meets client and integrator standards.

 Taking into account the pros and cons listed above, the safest option for plant personnel is to fuse each individual PLC input.
 This is not a one-size-fits-all answer but tries to balance the different requirements between cost and safety.
 As in any design engineering application, the number one priority must always be safety.

 As a design engineer with over 30 years of experience, my personal recommendation is to always fuse each individual PLC input, regardless of voltage.
 With many years in the field working with plant maintenance and electrical installation contractors, the time saved troubleshooting field or panel faults is well worth the extra panel costs to add the fuses.

 Matrix Technologies is one of the largest independent process design, industrial automation engineering, and manufacturing operations management companies in North America.
-To learn more about our manufacturing operations management capabilities and manufacturing process control solutions, contact Dan Wood Senior Consultant, Power, Instrumentation, Control Department.
+To learn more about our manufacturing operations management capabilities and manufacturing process control solutions, contact Dan Wood Senior Consultant in the Process & Electrical Design Department.

 © Matrix Technologies, Inc.